 How to grow an email list?
 Offer something in return.
 For example: implement a pop-up on your website that promises a voucher for anyone who signs up.
 Customers are happy with their discount and you’re over the moon with a growing email list.

 ‘Invite-only’ sale is another method that tends to be used by luxury brands.
 This manoeuvre builds, so-called ‘hype’ extremely well.
 It skyrockets the desirability of a product or service by restricting access to it.
 People can’t choose to buy your product; they must be chosen to even have a chance to complete a purchase.
 It can also be used as a cost-efficient word-of-mouth tactic for the early stages of a product launch – generate the initial buzz, before making the product available to the general public.

-Sending emails with discount codes on limited offers or reminders of an abandoned shopping cart, work wonders in bringing people back to your website.
-Never underestimate the power that fear of missing out holds on peoples’ psyche.
+Sending emails with discount codes on limited offers or reminders of an abandoned shopping cart works wonders in bringing people back to your website.
+Never underestimate the power of the fear of missing out.